Obiente/Cloud/docs/deployment/registry-auth.md

 - Authenticate before pushing images
 - Authenticate before pulling images
 - Pass credentials to Swarm services via `--with-registry-auth=true`

+**Critical for Multi-Node Deployments**: The `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` environment variables must be set correctly on the manager node where the API service runs.
+These credentials are passed to worker nodes via `--with-registry-auth=true`, allowing worker nodes to pull images from the registry.

 ## Security Considerations